abhn/XKCD-Grabber/README.md

-# xkcd_grabber
+# xkcd grabber
-XKCD comics grabber script
+XKCD comics grabber script written in Python
+### Note: Change the total variable to the latest corresponding comic number.

+Usage: ~$ python xkcd.py

+xkcd.tar.gz will be created on successful completion.